Avoiding hepatitis A and B while travelling

 As for hepatitis B, while most adults will recover on their own, a small percentage of people will have a lifelong infection.
 Those people will remain carriers forever and may have to be treated with antiviral medicines.

-To avoid contracting hepatitis, the best advice is to avoid the risks outlined above in How do you catch hepatitis A and B.
+To avoid contracting hepatitis, the best advice is to avoid the risks outlined above.

 In addition to taking precautions, there are a number of vaccines available in Canada that are effective against hepatitis A and B. Depending on your age, you may have already been vaccinated while attending school, for example.
 If you haven’t been, it would be advisable to get the vaccine at a travel health clinic or through your family doctor.